devbridge/Styleguide/README.md

   "projectName": "", //Project name
-  "projectUrl": "",  //Domain name of your project "projectLogo": "", //path to your project logo "jsResources": [], //Javascript resources that's going to be included into the snippets "viewportWidths": [ //Predefinded viewport breakpoints
+  "projectUrl": "",  //Domain name of your project "projectLogo": "", //path to your project logo "defaultJsResources": [], //Javascript resources that will load for all snippets automatically "jsResources": [], //Javascript resources that's going to be included into the snippets "viewportWidths": [ //Predefinded viewport breakpoints
     480,